legal-hkr/ainode-rocm/README.md

 *   **ChromaDB:** A vector database for storing and retrieving embeddings, enabling efficient retrieval-augmented generation (RAG).
 *   **Kokoro FastAPI:** A backend for Text-to-Speech (TTS), providing high-quality voice generation.
 *   **Nginx:** A reverse proxy server, managing incoming requests and routing them to the appropriate backend services.
-*   **Desktop:** Not really required, you can safely delete it.
-It's here in case you want to have a workspace accessible over RDP.
-By default it is set to run 'i3'.

 ## Repository Structure